kartik-venugopal/aural-player/README.md

 Wanna try it out ?
 The latest app bundle can be found in the disk image file [Aural.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural.dmg?raw=true).
 Just download the file, mount it, and run the app !

-## Recent updates

-12/07/2017: **User-defined Equalizer (EQ) presets** - The user can now save (and subsequently load) Equalizer presets.

-12/06/2017: **A->B Track segment looping** - The user can now define and indefinitely loop a track segment of choice by defining two arbitrary loop points - start and end.

-11/17/2017: **Playlist contextual menu** - When a playlist item is right/control-clicked, the app will now display a contextual menu with functions applicable to the clicked item.
-Certain functions that could only be performed on the playing track will now be able to be performed on any playlist track - adding/removing a track to/from Favorites list, getting detailed track info.

-11/16/2017: **Gesture recognition (trackpad/MagicMouse users)** - Users with a trackpad or MagicMouse can now perform essential player/playlist functions like track selection, seeking, volume control, and playlist scrolling (top/bottom), with simple and familiar gestures like 3-finger swipes or two-finger scrolls.

-11/14/2017: **History: Favorites list and recent items lists** - The app now manages a Favorites list to which users can add/remove tracks.
-It also maintains historical usage in terms of 2 lists: recently added files/folders, and recently played tracks.
-The lists are displayed in menus, and users can select items from these lists with one single click to either play or add an item to the playlist.

 ## Third party code and contributor attributions

 Aural Player makes use of (a modified version of) a reusable UI control called [RangeSlider](https://github.com/matthewreagan/RangeSlider).